johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.19 Navigation Systems and Other Equipment.md

 [[PPL.7 Navigation Charts and National Airspace System]]

 ### Schedule
-3 hours ground
+1.5 hours ground, 1.5 hours sim

 ### Lesson Elements
 1. Compass and [[Compass Errors]]
 2. Radio navigation equipment
 	1. VOR
-	2. ILS
+		1. tuning and identifying
+		2. interpreting instrument and relative location
-	3. DME
+		3. intercepting and tracking
-	4. ADF
+		4. flying direct to
+	2. GPS
+		1. preflight
-	5. GPS - using and entering flight plans
+		2. using and entering flight plans
+	3. ILS, DME, ADF and other equipment
 3. Transponders, and altitude reporting equipment
 4. ADS-B In and Out
+	1. Mode C Veil
 5. Autopilot
+	1. preflight
+	2. single/dual axis
 6. ATC services and assistance available
 	1. Flight Following
 	2. ASR (airport surveillance radar) and PAR (precision approach radar) capabilities

 ### Completion Standards
-Client should develop knowledge of navigation equipment on board their training aircraft, and ability to recover from lost situations, including planning diversion to alternate destinations.
+Client should develop knowledge of navigation equipment on board their training aircraft.
 Client should be familiar with services available from ATC, and know how and when to request assistance.

 ### Required Logbook Phraseology
 For [[FAR 61.93 Solo XC Reqs]]: